bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

   ```
   The `-r` option will make `rm` delete all the files and other directories recursively in the specified directory.

-  **The `rm` command removes a files and directories without any additional warning!**
+  The `rm` command removes files and directories **without any additional warning!**

 # Tutorial
+Before you start:
 * In this tutorial ALL_CAPS words are used as placeholders for things you need to write, you should therefore replace them with your text.
 * Connect to Vera (if you haven't already).
-* Open a text editor to save your commands (this is not compulsory but your future self will be thankful you did)
+* Open a text editor to save your commands (not compulsory but recommended)

 After connecting to Vera, make sure you are in the right place by running `pwd`.
 You should see:
 ```bash